Find Grad Schools

 • Hire, supervise, or evaluate engineers, technicians, researchers, or other staff.

-Below is a list of the skills most Natural Sciences Managers say are important on the job.
+These are the skills Natural Sciences Managers say are the most useful in their careers:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.